AaronTraas/Notes/Recipes/Baked Mac & Cheese.md

 # Linda's Mac & Cheese

 My favorite mac & cheese.
 Fancy cheeses you have to shred blend?
 Scaled milk?
 Mustard or other emulsifiers?
 Nope.
 Humble, home-made mac & cheese, without any of the fussiness that other great recipes call for.
-The only "fancy" ingredients are the Gruyère Spanish smoked paprika, and those really make the dish.
+The only "fancy" ingredients are the Gruyère and smoked paprika, and those really make the dish.
 Pre-shredded bagged "Mexican" cheese blend is fine.
 Pre-seasoned breadcrumbs are great.
 My basic bachelor version is, in some ways, more difficult!

 ## Ingredients: